 - tolterodine (Detrol)

-Older drugs, which must be injected directly into the penis, are also available.
-These drugs have fallen out of favor with the advent of oral medications for erectile dysfunction.
+Older drugs that must be injected directly into the penis are also available.
+These drugs aren’t used as much now that oral drugs are available.
 They include:

 - alprostadil (Prostin VR)